-This means that line one of the known_hosts file contains the offending key.
-Delete this line from the file, and the ssh program will be able to accept new authentication credentials from the remote system.
+This means that the first line of the known_hosts file contains the offending key.
+Delete this line from the file, and the SSh program will be able to accept new authentication credentials from the remote system.

-Besides opening a shell session on a remote system, SSh also allows us to execute a single command on a remote system.
-For example, to execute the free command on a remote host named remote-sys and have the results displayed on the local system:
+Besides opening a shell session on a remote system, SSh allows us to execute a single command on a remote system.
+For example, to execute the free command on a remote host named remote-sys and have the results displayed on the local system, use this: